VisualComputing/nub/README.md

 ### The eye

-The scene eye can be an instance of [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html) or [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html).
-The default scene es a `frame` instance.
+The default scene eye is a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html) instance, but it can also be a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) one.
 To set the eye from another `frame` instance use code such as the following:

 ```java
 ...